 Jean-Patrice Martel is one of three writers who collaborated on a book entitled On the Origin of Hockey – a book we’ll discuss a bit later.
 As part of the team that researched the history of the game’s origins, Martel noted that both Windsor and Montreal aren’t alone in claiming hockey as theirs when it comes to Canadian cities.

-“Everybody wants to know where hockey came from," said the Montrealer, Martel, in an interview with National Post writer Joe O’Connor.
-“It has been an endless debate in Canada.
+“Everybody wants to know where hockey came from,” said the Montrealer, Martel, in an interview with National Post writer Joe O’Connor. (from ‘Why hockey isn’t really our game: Canada’s national sport was born on the frozen ponds of England, book reveals,’ National Post, 05/24/2014) “It has been an endless debate in Canada.
 Windsor, Nova Scotia, even managed to get the Ministry of Transport to put up a highway sign saying it was the birthplace of hockey.
 Kingston claimed to be the birthplace of hockey.
 Halifax, Deline – in the Northwest Territories – all these places claimed hockey.

 Montreal is where the first organized game took place, in 1875